Russian on OFAC list launches a coin

 PRIZM’s promoter is the founder of the defunct WEX exchange, which has US$450 million allegedly missing

-PRIZM is being promoted by Dmitriy Vasilyev, the Russian national who co-founded the World Exchange Services (WEX) digital currency exchange in Singapore, where the AML laws are lax.
-The WEX rose from the ashes of the BTC-e digital currency exchange, shut down by the FBI in conjunction with the Canadian darknet site AlphaBay.
-At that time, they launched an ICO, the WEX ICO, possibly to acquire users from the former BTC-e.
-More recently, Vasilyev was arrested in Italy in connection with WEX.
+PRIZM is being promoted by Dmitriy Vasilyev, the Russian national who co-founded the World Exchange Services (WEX) digital currency exchange allegedly in Singapore, where the AML laws are lax.
+The WEX rose from the ashes of the BTC-e digital currency exchange, shut down by the FBI in conjunction with the Canadian darknet service AlphaBay.
+WEX launched an ICO, the WEX ICO, possibly to acquire users from the former BTC-e.
+More recently, Vasilyev was arrested in Italy in connection with WEX but allegedly subsequently released.
 The WEX ICO is no more.

-The other co-founder of WEX, Alexei Bilyuchenko (who was an admin of BTC-e), alleges that WEX lost US$450 million because Russian agents from the Federal Security Service forced him to hand over the Trezors holding all of the pooled digital currencies of the exchange and of its customers, as well as the passwords.
-Part of what he alleges doesn’t make sense because he also alleged that it takes two weeks to transfer digital currencies on a Trezor.
+The other co-founder of WEX, Alexei Bilyuchenko (who was an admin of BTC-e), alleges that WEX lost US$450 million because Russian agents from the Federal Security Service physically forced him to hand over the Trezors holding all of the pooled digital currencies of the exchange and of its customers, as well as all the passwords.
+Part of what he alleges doesn’t make sense because he also alleged that it took two weeks to transfer all those digital currencies from a Trezor to other wallets allegedly controlled by the Russian government.

 PRIZM tied to anti-vaxxers